Symphony No. 9 (Bruckner): Letocart's completion (2008, rev. 2022)

-Schaller's completion (2015; revised 2018)
+Schaller's completion (2015; revised 2018, 2020, 2024)

 Gerd Schaller has composed his own completion of the Ninth, closely based on Bruckner's notes.
 He took into account all available draft materials as far back as the earliest sketches in order to close the remaining gaps in the score as much as possible.
 He used Bruckner's original manuscript documents, and ran the finale to 736 bars.
 Additionally, Schaller was able to supplement archival and manuscript material with missing elements in the score by drawing on his experience as a conductor, and applying Bruckner's compositional techniques to the recordings of the complete cycle of all the composer's eleven symphonies.
 The resulting composition, even the passages without continuous original material, are in a recognizably Brucknerian style.
 Schaller also creates the broad, dramatically designed reprise of the main theme from Bruckner's earlier sketches.
 In the coda he quotes the opening theme of the first movement, thereby bridging the beginning of the symphony, a technique of quoting that Bruckner himself used in his symphonies (Symphony No. 3 and Symphony No. 5) and originating back to Beethoven.
 In the final part of the coda, Schaller renounces the quotations from other works by Bruckner in his newly published revised edition of 2018.

 Schaller first performed his version of the finale with the Philharmonie Festiva in the abbey church at Ebrach on 24 July 2016, as part of the Ebrach Summer Music Festival.

 In March 2018 Schaller's revised version was published by Ries and Erler, Berlin, Score No 51487, ISMN M-013-51487-8.
 Schaller performed his revised version of the finale in the abbey church at Ebrach on 22 July 2018.
 This performance is issued on Profil CD PH18030.

+In 2020, Schaller made an organ adaptation of his completion of the finale, which he performed in November 2020 on the Eisenbarth organ in Ebrach.
+A CD with this performance is published by Profile: CD Set PH 21010, 2021.

+In 2024, Schaller made a further revision of his completion of the finale, which he performed in September of 2024 on the Ebrach Summer Music Festival.

 Gerd Schaller explains a reconstruction in itself as an impossible undertaking: